shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 ```linux
 python3 train.py
 ```
 again, and selecting mode 2, or mode 1 can be selected to train and test the model in one step.
 However, it is reccomended to train (mode 2), then test (mode 3) separately, so that you can see the training results.
+If mode 2 or 1 is selected, the program will ask for the yolo model size, and requires the user to enter in one of the following characters: n - YOLOv5n -> 'nano' s - YOLOv5s -> 'small' m - YOLOv5m -> 'medium' l - YOLOv5l -> 'large' x - YOLOv5x -> 'extra large'
+The yolov5 github specifies the quantitative differences between the models, but basically, as the model gets larger, it will become slower, but perform better.
+See this link for specifications: https://github.com/ultralytics/yolov5#pretrained-checkpoints It is reccomended to use the medium size model, as this is the model investigated in this report.

 ### Inference
 In order to deploy the trained model, predict.py is available. predict.py contains the Predictor class, and a Predictor_Example_Use() function, which shows the user how to load the model, and produce and visualise object detection/classification on a single image.
 It also shows the user how to visualise comparisons between predicted and labelled object detection/classification and how to use utils_lib to compute IOU and find if the classification is correct (if the user wishes to run comparisons on labelled sets).